 Relativity and Consciousness

-Previous articles in this series have explained how quantum mechanics shows that objective reality is an illusion, that the physical universe is just a narrow band of the multidimensional totality, and that the fundamental nature of reality is an unmanifest, informational, implicate order.
+Previous articles in this series have explained how quantum mechanics shows that reality doesn’t objectively exist, that the physical universe is just a narrow band of the multidimensional totality, and that the fundamental nature of reality is an unmanifest, informational, implicate order.

 Special Relativity and Reference Frames